apparena/docs/docs/api/100-SpecialAPIcalls.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes it might be handy to convert an app into a template.
 In this case a new template is created and all config, info,
 translation and language entries are copied into it.
-The template that the app was pointing to is being inserted as the parent template.

 In order to execute this, make a regular POST request onto /templates, but instead of submitting the required information for creating
-a template, just send the appId of the app you want to convert.
+a template, just send a field "copyFrom" : "app" and the appId of the app you want to convert.

 To keep the response JSON small, only the basic template information is returned.
-Use a GET/PUT request on templates/:templateId/infos, .../configs,
+Use a GET request on templates/:templateId/infos, .../configs,
-.../translations or .../languages to retrieve/change its contents.
+.../translations or .../languages to retrieve its contents.

-..
-Note:: Submit only the appId.
-Additional information leads to denial of the request.

 .. http:response:: POST /templates